Charlie Grainger: International career

 In February 2014, Grainger was called up to the England U18 squad to face Croatia in two friendly matches.
 He was an unused substitute for the first, but played the full 90 minutes of the second match, a 2–1 defeat on 5 March 2014.

 Personal life

-He is the son of Martin Grainger, who played professionally as a defender, most significantly at Birmingham City.
+He is the son of Martin and Nicola Grainger.
+Martin played professional football as a defender, most significantly at Birmingham City.